piciji/denise/readme.md

 * add Final Cartridge 3 support to EF³
 * add DataBlast, SwiftLink, Turbo232 emulation
     * BBS support (use tcpser for virtual modem)
-    * no emulation of user port connected RS232 devices at the moment
+    * no emulation of userport connected RS232 devices at the moment
     * only virtual IP based connections, no connections to physical COM ports

 ## 1.1.0